propra-tech/mdpdfmake/README.md

 This allows you to easily create PDF documents from your Markdown files.

+>[!IMPORTANT]
+>This is a fork that removes support for images in exchange for compatibility with browser

 ### Features

 - `Headers`: Supports all levels of Markdown headers.
 - `Lists`: Supports both ordered and unordered lists.
 - `Links`: Converts Markdown links into clickable links in the PDF.
-- `Images`: Converts Markdown image syntax into images in the PDF.
+- ~~`Images`: Converts Markdown image syntax into images in the PDF.~~
 - `Text Styling`: Supports bold, italic, strikethrough, and underline text styles.
 - `Complex Markdown`: Supports complex Markdown syntax such as nested bold/italic text, and nested blockquote paragraphs.